mbwatson/react-notifications/README.md

 ## Demo

-[https://mbwatson.github.io/react-notifications](live demo) with lots of examples. code lives in the `example` directory.
+[live demo](https://mbwatson.github.io/react-notifications) with lots of examples. code lives in the `example` directory.

 ## Install